Best Solar Companies in New Mexico

 It’s also smart to upgrade any old, inefficient appliances first.
 Reducing your electrical loads now means you can get a smaller system, which will be cheaper.

-Use NREL’s PVWatts Calculator to estimate how much electricity a solar panel can produce over a year on your house — just type in your address.
+We suggest using NREL’s PVWatts Calculator to estimate how much electricity a solar panel can produce over a year on your house.
 Project Sunroof is a free solar savings estimator powered by Google Earth imagery.

 » SHOULD YOU: Replace your roof before going solar?